dominicwilliams/instant-dapp-ide/README.md

 INSTRUCTIONS
 &nbsp;
 1) Install Docker & open Docker terminal (on Mac)
-2) Use ~/src as your Dapp project folder or edit run-image.sh
+2) By default, the image mounts ~/src into /src.
+Edit run-image.sh to change this.
 Then when you're ready...
 3) $ setup-port-fowarding.sh
 4) $ pull-latest-image.sh